ds54e/sv-mint/docs/plugins/global_define_rules.md

 - **Trigger**: Reports any `` `define`` that does not start with `_`, discouraging project-wide macro switches.
 - **Message**: `` use parameters instead of global macro `FOO``
 - **Remediation**: Replace macros with module parameters or `localparam`.
 Lower the noise floor by setting `severity = "info"` in the corresponding `[[rule]]` entry when policy allows.
-- **LowRISC Reference**: The guide favors parameters for configurability and limits global macros to a tiny curated set.
 - **Good**:

 ```systemverilog